Pungyeon/go-rabbitmq-example/README.md

 There are many other fantastic features of Golang, but I won't go too much into detail.
 If you are interested, I would recommend watching this short interview with Nic Jackson from Hashicorp: https://www.youtube.com/watch?v=qlwp0mHFLHU

 ## Event-Driven Architecture
 Event Driven Architecture has been popular looooooooooong before Microservices, but now that Microservices are all the talk, so is EDA.
 Essentially, EDA is a pattern for communication of state.
 It's been immensely popular in the financial industry for decades, as the pattern is particularly suited for handling transaction state.
-The reason why it has become so attached when speaking of Microservices, is that in Microservice Architecture, you want everything to be loosely coupled.
+The reason why it has become so attached to the conversation of Microservices, is that in Microservice Architecture, you want everything to be loosely coupled.
 Essentially, you don't want one service to be attached to another.
 You want to avoid situations in which you change something in one service and then must make a corresponding change to one or all other services.

 Let's think of an HTTP service, in which we are communicating with one or more services.
 Who decides who receives data?
 It's the HTTP service, which directly calls each and every one of those services.
 So... what happens if we create a new service that also needs this data?
 We would have to ask whoever is maintaining the HTTP service, if they could make sure, that our service also could receive this data.